 Welcome to the documentation website for Field — a live-coding environment for making digital art.

-As far as 2d drawing goes, the most important documentation concerns ‘the Stage’ — which is where drawing inside Field ends up.
+As far as two and three dimensional drawing goes, the most important documentation concerns ‘the Stage’ — which is where drawing inside Field ends up.
+Once you’ve mastered making geometry, try applying some more Advanced ‘shading’ techniques – where you rewrite the very code your graphics hardware is using to touch pixels.
+These are documented here.

 If you want to start building time-lines and scores, you’ll be interested in time in Field which lets the boxes that contain code respond to where they are in the sheet.
 This leads to more complex, notational strategies.